Search

 All students will register for regular graded courses on a graded basis, and faculty will assign regular grades throughout the term, as well as a final grade for the course.
 However, a student may elect to change the grading basis to Credit/No Credit at any time up until the course withdrawal deadline of the session in which the student takes the course.
 Once this declaration is made, the grading basis cannot be changed back to a regular grade.

 First-year students in the first session of their first term must be enrolled in no less than a normal course load of 6 credits to be approved to change the grading basis of a course to CR/NC.
 In all subsequent sessions, a student must be enrolled in no less than a normal course load of 8 credits to be approved to change the grading basis of a course to CR/NC.
 In order to receive a CR (Credit), a student must have received a grade of C- or better in the course.
 A grade of D+ or below will be reflected on the transcript as NC (No Credit).
 Neither CR nor NC will be factored into the grade point average.
-Students who receive NC will receive no credit for the course and will be ineligible for Dean’s List in that term.
-Students who receive CR may still be eligible for the dean’s list if they have completed at least 16 credits for a regularly assigned grade (see section on Dean’s List).
+Students who receive NC will receive no credit for the course and will be ineligible for the Dean’s List in that term.
+Students who receive CR may still be eligible for the Dean’s List if they have completed at least 16 credits for a regularly assigned grade in that term (see section on the Dean’s List).
 In determining whether a student should be placed on academic warning, a grade of NC earned in a course (other than PE courses), whether that course is offered only on the CR/NC basis or the student elects to take it on the CR/NC basis, is considered equivalent to a grade of F.

 A student who has taken a course on a CR/NC basis and earned a CR may not retake the course.
 A course for which a grade of NC is assigned cannot be used to satisfy the prerequisite for another course, even if the original grade was a passing grade (D+, D, or D-).
-A student may not use a CR/NC option on a course being taken for a second (or more) time.
-(See section on Credit/No Credit (CR/NC) Grading System.)
+A student may not use a CR/NC option on a course being taken for a second (or more) time (see section on Credit/No Credit (CR/NC) Grading System).

-With the exception of study at Duke University, students studying abroad may not receive credit for courses taken on a CR/NC (or Pass/Fail or Satisfactory/Unsatisfactory) basis.
+With the exception of study at Duke University, students studying away may not receive credit for courses taken on a CR/NC (or Pass/Fail or Satisfactory/Unsatisfactory) basis.
 Courses taken while a DKU student is studying away at Duke University may be taken on a Duke Satisfactory/Unsatisfactory basis, subject to Duke’s processes, regulations and deadlines – which may differ from those at DKU.
 Courses taken at Duke on a S/U basis will transfer back to DKU and be recorded using DKU’s CR/NC system.
 Such courses will be subject to all regulations and limitations stated for the DKU CR/NC policy in the DKU Bulletin, including all restrictions on the number of credits and which courses can be taken on this basis.
 Students declaring S/U at Duke are required to consult their DKU academic advisor to ensure that they will be using a DKU CR/NC option in an appropriate manner.
 Students who use S/U on a Duke course that cannot be transferred over as CR/NC at DKU will not earn credits for the course and may be ineligible to retake it at either institution.

 The W and WA Designations